- Unlimited users

 - Numerous integrations

 - Learning curve

 - Poor customer support

-While the price may rule out the software for small businesses, Xero still has a lot to offer for medium and large businesses.
+While the price may rule out the software for small businesses, Xero still has a lot to offer for medium and large businesses or those in need of multiple users.
 Keep reading to see if Xero is a good fit for your business.

 Table of Contents

 Xero used to offer incredibly scalable pricing.
 The other appeal of the software was that each plan came with unlimited users, access to every Xero feature, and payroll.

 As of November 1st, 2018, Xero no longer includes payroll, and they have limited some features (such as expenses and multi-currency support) to their most expensive plan.
 Each plan still offers unlimited users and live bank feeds, so businesses can download, categorize, and reconcile their transactions as usual.
 Xero users who have utilized the expense claims feature in the last six months of 2018 still have access to classic Xero Expenses no matter which new plan they subscribe to.